F-stable secondary representations and deformation of F-injectivity: Preliminaries

 \begin{Definition} Let $(R,\m)$ be a local ring of dimension $d$.
 An element $x \in \m$ is called a surjective element if $x \notin \p$ for all $\p\in \bigcup_{i=0}^d \Att_R(H^i_\m(R))$, and $x$ is called a strictly filter regular element if $x \notin \p$ for all $\p\in \left(\bigcup_{i=0}^d \Att_R(H^i_\m(R))\right) \smallsetminus \{\m\}$. \end{Definition}

-\begin{Remark} The definition of surjective element we give is not the original one introduced in \cite{HMS}.
+\begin{Remark} \begin{enumerate} \item The definition of surjective element we give is not the original one introduced by Horiuchi-Miller-Shimomoto in \cite{HMS}.
 However, note that $\Ass_R(R)\subseteq \cup_{i=0}^{\dim(R)}\Att_R(H_\m^i(R))$ by \cite[11.3.9]{BrodmannSharp} and thus surjective elements are always nonzerodivisors.
 Moreover, it follows from the definition that $x$ is a surjective element if and only if $H_\m^i(R)\xrightarrow{\cdot x}H_\m^i(R)$ is surjective for each $i$.
-Therefore our definition is equivalent to the original definition of surjective element by \cite[Proposition 3.3]{MaQuy}.
-Similarly, it is easy to see that $x$ is a strictly filter regular element if and only if $\coker(H_\m^i(R)\xrightarrow{x}H_\m^i(R))$ has finite length for each $i$. \end{Remark}
+Therefore our definition is equivalent to the original definition of surjective element by \cite[Proposition 3.3]{MaQuy}. \item The definition of strictly filter regular element was originally introduced by Cuong-Morales-Nhan in \cite{CuongMoralesNhan}.
+It is easy to see that $x$ is a strictly filter regular element if and only if $\coker(H_\m^i(R)\xrightarrow{x}H_\m^i(R))$ has finite length for each $i$. \end{enumerate}